codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 ^^^^^^^^^^^^^^^^^

 These arrays allow you to specify callback methods that will be run on the data at the time specified in the property name.
+See :ref:`model-events`.

 Working with Data
 *****************